-3.3.20 Display of CCTV images from Train to OCC
+3.3.21 Display of CCTV images from Train to OCC

 For monitoring of train saloons, there shall be provision at OCC for displaying live video streams for the onboard CCTV cameras on each train as selected by the OCC operator on large video screen & MMIs.
-Onboard camera shall be provided by rolling stock, Signaling shall provide the radio infrastructure for transmission of CCTV live stream from train to OCC through use of one of the available ISM band (preferably 5.8 GHz band) frequency.
+Onboard camera shall be provided by rolling stock, Signaling/Telecom shall provide the radio infrastructure for transmission of CCTV live stream from train to OCC through use of one of the available ISM band (preferably 5.8 GHz band) frequency/ network subscriber's bandwidth.
+It shall be finalized at the time of detailed design stage.
 Data transmission network of CCTV & CBTC shall be separate and redundancy in radio units.